Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{riving} scene identification involves assigning one or multiple non-exclusive class labels to a scene captured by an onboard camera, selecting from a pre-defined set of categories.
-For example, driving scenes can be identified based on the weather condition, with possible exclusive categories including clear, overcast, cloudy, raining, and snowing.
-Scene identification is a crucial function for autonomous vehicles(AVs), as it provides the context or situational awareness for decision-making \cite{Ramanishka_2018_CVPR,drivingsafety,decision}.
-For example, the friction coefficient of the road surface varies, depending on whether the road is dry, wet, snowy, or icy.
-Identifying driving scenes based on the road surface condition allows vehicles to adjust the estimations of braking distance and turning speed accordingly, thus improving safety.
-Scene identification also provides strong support for complex scene reasoning and understanding.
-From a statistical perspective, contextual awareness enables the estimation of conditional probabilities for random events that influence driving decisions.
-Conditional probabilities provide more accurate assessments than overall probabilities when the identified conditions are relevant to the event.
-For example, the probability of a deer suddenly appearing on the road is generally low.
-However, this probability increases significantly at dawn or dusk, particularly on two-way roads in rural areas.
-By identifying these conditions, an animal detection system can adaptively adjust its decision threshold, enhancing its ability to respond cautiously.
+\IEEEPARstart{D}{riving} scene identification involves assigning non-exclusive labels to each scene captured by an onboard camera.
+As illustrated in Fig. \ref{fig:FoundationModelConcept}, a complex scene is characterized using various attributes, such as time of day, weather, roadway function, intersection type, among others.
+Scene identification is a high-level perception crucial for autonomous vehicles (AVs), as it provides the contextual awareness for reasoning and decision-making \cite{IV1,IV2}.
+For example, the friction coefficient of the road surface varies depending on whether the road is dry, wet, snowy, or icy.
+Identifying driving scenes based on the road surface condition allows vehicles to adjust their estimations of braking distance and turning speed accordingly, thus improving safety.
+Driving scene identification also supports data generation, as it provides scene attribute labels that serve as semantic priors to guide image and video synthesis.
+For example, after aligning visual and semantic representations, the intersection type class serves as an explicit conditioning information for fine-grained generation (e.g., three-way, four-way, or roundabout).